chaoxu/chaoxu.github.io/posts/2019-01-29-reviewer-assignment.md

 We obtain $M$ from $M'$ by identify pairs of vertices $v_1$ and $v_2$. $M$ would be the solution to the original problem.

 # Extensions
+I first heard of the problem from [@YesilcimenY19], where they focused on $k=1$ case, but the reviewer can review more than one paper.
+This case can be handled easily.

-We might add degree upper and lower bounds to all vertices, and only look at subgraphs in $M$ that satisfies the upper and lower bounds.
+We can add degree upper and lower bounds to all vertices, and only look at subgraphs in $M$ that satisfies the upper and lower bounds.
 That is, we can also make sure no reviewers review too many papers too.
 Under that constraint, find $(g_M(k),\ldots,g_M(n))$ lexicographically.
 This is possible but more tricky, as we have to do some reduction from capacitated $b$-matching to $b$-matching.

 There is a little more generalization.
 Assume for each paper, we have a lower bound of reviews $d_v$.
 That is, it has to be reviewed by at least $d_v$ person to be useful.
 So translating to the graph case, we can impose the constraint that $\deg_M(v)=0$ or $\deg_M(v)\geq d_v$.